The Terrace is open everyday 10.30 – 5 pm*. Lunch served 12 – 3pm

 Situated in Brantwood’s former coach house, The Terrace offers a unique combination of sublime scenery, cultural heritage, and casual coffee house culture.
 Our menu presents a variety of creative and seasonal dishes including hot lunches, salads and specials, served by our bright and attentive team.

 Cakes, scones and savoury baked goods are available all day, alongside barista coffee and tea.
-We also offer a range of local beers, cocktails, gins and soft drinks.
-Our popular lunch menu is available from 12pm until 3pm, and changes with the seasons.
+We also offer a range of local beers, gins and soft drinks.
+Our lunch menu is available from 12 until 3pm.